Carlo47/DebouncedPushButton/README.md

 addOnDoubleClickCB().
 In his main loop() he then only calls button.loop() and the whole handling of the button actions is done.

-The program shows how easy it is to use this `DebouncedButton`class.
+The program shows how easy it is to use this `DebouncedPushButton`class.